robzr/short_bus/README.md

 # First, instantiate the Driver and begin our monitoring thread.
 driver = ShortBus::Driver.new

-# Now let's register a simple service.
+# Now let's subscribe a simple service.
 All messages are received by default.
-driver.register lambda { |message|
+driver.subscribe lambda { |message|
   puts "This lambda receives ALL events, like this one: #{message}" }

-# Usually, you'll want to supply an event_spec when registering the service.
-You
+# Usually, you'll want to supply an event_spec when subscribing.
+You can also
-#   can also register a Block.
+#  subscribe a Block.
 Upon finishing, we'll send a new message back to
 #  the Driver.
 #
-driver.register(event_spec: 'OtherService::**') do |message|
+driver.subscribe(event_spec: 'OtherService::**') do |message|
   puts "I receive only events from OtherService, like: #{message}" 'ExampleBlock::ReturnValue::Unneccessary Text' end

-# Or, you can register a Method.
+# Or, you can subscribe a Method.
 If the return value of any Service callback is
 #   a String or a Hash with an :event key, it will be sent back to the Driver as
 #   a new message.
 #